jes/notes/anniversary-clocks.md

 is complete is if the impulse is not adding any energy.

-If the fork snaps back far enough, then it will pull the anchor back to a position such that the next tooth, due to land on the locking face of its adjacent pallet, will actually land directly on the impulse face instead.
+If the fork snaps back far enough, then it will pull the anchor back to a position such that the next tooth, due to land on the locking face of its adjacent pallet, will instead land directly on the impulse face.
 It will then immediately push the anchor back the other way, and the clock will rapidly run down.
-This is called *flutter*
+This is called *flutter*.

 At its core, *flutter* is caused by the suspension spring "snapping back" too far once the impulse is removed.